tandrieuxx/booking-test/README.md

 ### Usage

-At first use, run these two commands :
+At first use, run these two commands from the project directory (booking_test):
 - `python manage.py migrate` to initiate database structure
-- `python manage.py loaddata initial` to create a basic dataset including an admin user (credentials admin/admin), 6 resources and 1 past booking
+- `python manage.py loaddata initial` to create a basic dataset including an admin user (credentials admin/admin),
+- `django-admin compilemessages` to compile translation files 6 resources and 1 past booking

 Run the development server by typing the command `python manage.py runserver`